Skip to content

 Remember that in the neonatal period, central causes account for two-thirds of all cases, with hypoxic ischaemic encephalopathy being the most common.

-Now you have narrowed down the likely lesion type let’s think of some aetiologies.
-Time to think back to the corticospinal tract that you learned all those years ago in medical school to help you.
+Now that you have narrowed down the likely lesion, let’s consider some aetiologies.
+It’s time to think back to the corticospinal tract that you learned all those years ago in medical school to help you.

 Step 4 – Investigations